2022 Major League Baseball season: Rule changes

 On April 5, the league announced that all teams may use PitchCom, a wireless system for catchers to request pitches by type and location.
 PitchCom is intended to reduce the risk of sign stealing and to quicken the pace of play.

 On April 26, the league announced that limiting rosters to 13 pitchers had been delayed until May 30, allowing teams to carry up to 14 pitchers until then.
 The 13-pitcher limit was later delayed again, becoming effective June 20.

+Spring training

+Spring training for the 2022 season began later than usual due to the lockout, beginning in mid-March and lasting into early April.
+Teams began workouts and practice for spring training beginning in late February.
+Pitchers and catchers reported first, followed by position players a few days later.

+Prior to the start of the regular season, each team played between 14 and 22 spring training games, beginning on March 17.
+Games were initially supposed to begin on February 27.
+There were several times during spring training when a team had two different squads playing different teams simultaneously.
+Due to the lockout, the usually occasional exhibition games with non-MLB teams, such as Minor League Baseball teams, independent teams, or college teams did not occur.
+Spring training ended on April 6, the day before the Opening Day.